Unitarizability of Harish-Chandra bimodules over generalized Weyl and $q$-Weyl algebras: Introduction

 Papers~\cite{EKRS},~\cite{K} classify positive definite invariant forms in the case when $\mc{A}$ is isomorphic to $\ovl{\mc{A}}$ and $M$ is the {\it regular} bimodule, meaning $M=\mc{A}$ with the natural action.

 In this paper we will classify positive definite invariant forms on certain bimodules over ($q$-)deformations of $\CN[x,y]^{C_n}$ in the case of {\it generic} parameter.
 In the case of a filtered deformation this means that all roots of $P(x)$ are distinct and no two roots can differ by an integer.
 In this case we have a construction of $\mc{A}$ as a certain subalgebra inside $\CN[x,x^{-1},\partial_x]$ and $M$ as a certain subspace of $\CN[x,x^{-1},\partial_x]$.
+We show that the modules $M$ we constructed are Harish-Chandra and, moreover, we use Losev's description of category of Harish-Chandra bimodules over $A$ to show that all simple Harish-Chandra bimodules can be constructed in this way.

 We also do the following.
 Paper~\cite{ES} defined the notion of a short star-product.
 This notion can be extended to a not necessarily commutative algebras $A$ such that $A_0$ is a semisimple algebra.
 We prove some properties of short star-products in this case.
 In particular, each positive trace on $M$ gives a short star-product on the commutative algebra $ $.
 Here both $\gr\mc{A}$ and $\gr\ovl{\mc{A}}$ are isomorphic to $\CN[x,y]^{C_n}$ and $\gr M$ is isomorphic to a $\CN[x,y]^{C_n}$-submodule of $\CN[x,x^{-1},y]$.
 Similarly to~\cite{EKRS} and~\cite{K} we expect that these short star-products are useful in 3-dimensional superconformal field theories~\cite{BPR} and in the study of the Coulomb branch of 4-dimensional superconformal field theories~\cite{DG}.